danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   - "The Code-Adjacent Power of AI"
 ---

 I maintain a small Rails app to power cookie-free page analytics, and search on this blog.
 It's been chugging along for about five years.
-Like many solo side projects, it grew over time, and quietly accumulated tech debt.
-So when I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Code skill from [Thoughtbot](https://thoughtbot.com/) (a software consultancy) that analyzes a Rails codebase and produces a structured audit report based on their best practices, I decided to run it against mine.
+Like many solo side projects, it grew over time, and accumulated some tech debt.
+So when I came across this [Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), that analyzes a Rails codebase and produces a structured audit report based on Thoughtbot's best practices, I decided to run it against mine.

 This post walks through how I ran the audit against my project, a few of the findings the audit caught, and a workflow I developed to turn the report into prioritized GitHub issues so improvements can be tackled one at a time.

+If you're new to Claude Code skills, see my previous post on [Building an AI Blog Editor with Claude Skills](../building-an-ai-blog-editor-with-claude-skills), which covers the concept, before diving in here.

 ## What the skill does

-A [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills) is a packaged set of instructions Claude Code can follow on demand via a slash command.

-The Rails Audit skill walks your codebase against Thoughtbot's Ruby Science and Testing Rails guidance, covering testing practices, security, code design (skinny controllers, POROs, ActiveModel), Rails conventions, database and migration hygiene, external service handling, performance antipatterns, and Ruby style.
+The Rails Audit skill walks your codebase against [Thoughtbot's](https://thoughtbot.com/services/ruby-on-rails-development) Ruby Science and Testing Rails guidance, covering testing practices, security, code design (skinny controllers, POROs, ActiveModel), Rails conventions, database and migration hygiene, external service handling, performance antipatterns, and Ruby style.
 It can optionally run [SimpleCov](https://github.com/simplecov-ruby/simplecov) for test coverage and [RubyCritic](https://github.com/whitesmith/rubycritic) for code quality metrics if you opt in when prompted.
 The output is a single markdown report grouped by category and severity.

 Installation is one command from the skill's [README](https://github.com/thoughtbot/rails-audit-thoughtbot):